BlackLightLabs/blacklight/research/JacksonCollins_blacklight.typ

 	formulate genes that define individual layers within the network.
 During the construction of the library it was decided that it would be best to abstract away certain functionalities of the chromosome into a gene class.
-This abstraction allows for certain things about the gene to be gaureateed, such as type and size.
+This abstraction allows for certain things about the gene to be guaranteed, such as type and size.
 	```python
 	class Gene:
 		def __init__(self, gene_type: object=None, dna: list[Any] | None=None):